ryanstwrt/FRIDGe/docs/source/Assembly.md

 `Assembly Type` is a string used to denote the types of assembly (Smear or Fuel).
 `Assembly Pitch` is a float to denote the distance from the center of one assembly to an adjacent assembly.
-Note: All assemblies in a core should have the same assembly pitch; if they don't errors in geometry may arise.
+**Note:** All assemblies in a core should have the same assembly pitch; if they don't errors in geometry may arise.
 `Duct Thickness` is a float to denote the thickness of the assembly duct.
 `Duct Inside Flat to Flat` is a float to denote the distance from one flat edge of the inner hexagon to the other.
 `Assembly Height` is a float used to denote the total height of the assembly.
 `Coolant` is a string used to create a material for the coolant.
 `Assembly Material` is a string used to create a material for the assembly.
 `Blank Height` is a float used to denote the height of the smear portion of the assembly.
-Note: If the `Blank Height` is less than the `Assembly Height`, the excess height will be used to create two coolant regions above and below the smear region.
+**Note:** If the `Blank Height` is less than the `Assembly Height`, the excess height will be used to create two coolant regions above and below the smear region.
-Note: If `Blank Height` of the assembly exceeds the `Assembly Height`, the `Assembly Height` will truncate the `Blank Height`, this may lead to geometry errors.
+**Note:** If `Blank Height` of the assembly exceeds the `Assembly Height`, the `Assembly Height` will truncate the `Blank Height`; this may lead to geometry errors.
-`Blank Smnear` is a dictionary of strings and weight percents.
+`Blank Smear` is a dictionary of strings and weight percents.
-This will create a smeared material where each string in the dictionary will create a material, whose weight fraction is the corresponding float.
+This will create a smeared material where each string (key) in the dictionary will create a material, whose weight fraction is the corresponding float (value).
 `Z Position` is a float which allows the user to manually adjust where they want the bottom of the smear assembly to be.
 Figure 1 shows the layout of the blank assembly.

 Figure 1.
 FRIDGe created smear assembly.